zer0cache/matic-docs/docs/zkEVM/PIL/introduction.md

 ![Vanilla Plonk vs PlonKish Circuit Representation Style](figures/fig1-plnk-plnkish.png)

-However, recent proof systems such as STARKs have shown that arithmetic circuits might not be the best computational models in all use-cases.
+However, recent proof systems such as STARKs have shown that arithmetic circuits might not be the best computational models in all use cases.

 Given a complete programming language, computing a valid proof for a circuit satisfiability problem, may result in long proving times due to the overhead of re-used logic.
 Opting for deployment of state machines, with their low-level programming, shorter proving times are attainable especially with the advent of proof / verification-aiding languages such as PIL.